moryachok/azure-ai-workshops/rag-workshop/lab2_csv_ingestion.md

-# Ingest and vectorize CSV data into Azure AI Search using Indexer and Skillsets
+# Lab 1 - Ingest and vectorize CSV data into Azure AI Search using Indexer and Skillsets

 In this section you are going to use the same building blocks from [Lab1](./lab1_text_ingestion.md) to ingest CSV data into AI Search index.